-The auditors for the Company will be appointed at this Meeting.
-Following a request for proposal process, Smythe LLP was first appointed as the Company's auditor on December 20, 2017.
+The auditors for the Company, Smythe LLP, will be appointed at this Meeting.
 Smythe LLP is independent of the Company, in accordance with the Code of Professional Conduct of the Chartered Professional Accountants of British Columbia.
 The Company also proposes that the remuneration to be paid to the auditors be determined by the directors of the Company.

-The Board recommends that shareholders vote FOR the re-appointment of Smythe LLP as auditors of the Company for the ensuing year, and to authorize the directors to fix the remuneration to be paid to the auditors.
+The Board recommends that shareholders vote "FOR" the re-appointment of Smythe LLP as auditors of the Company for the ensuing year, and to authorize the directors to fix the remuneration to be paid to the auditors.